 • Local art, folk art, fine art and more are featured in the many art galleries.
 However, you’ll need breakfast first, so head over to Little Gretel on River Road.
 This charming restaurant features German and Czech cuisine.

 • Afterward, visit COSAS for one of the most extensive collections of museum quality Mexican Folk Art, Latin American textiles, clothing, furniture, and accessories in the U.S.

 • Lunch is at the Dodging Duck Brewhaus today.
 Relax on the covered deck or dine in one of the lake house-style dining rooms.
-Winner of numerous World Beer Championship medals, Dodging Duck has their own unfiltered and unpasteurized craft beer on tap, of course.
-The dinner menu features everything from Thai lettuce wraps to chimichurri grilled beef tenderloin to bratwurst and sauerkraut.
+Winner of numerous World Beer Championship medals, Dodging Duck has their own unfiltered and unpasteurized craft beer on tap.
+The dinner menu features everything from Thai lettuce wraps and chimichurri grilled beef tenderloin, to bratwurst and sauerkraut.

 • The Creek Restaurant is an enchanting dinner venue tucked along the Cibolo Creek near the Main Street bridge.
 Dine alfresco on the gorgeous deck or inside the historic landmark building.

 DAY 3: Venture Out to See the Sights